Executive Programme 2026

 Tutor at NUS Faculty of Law

-He is a part time tutor at the National University of Singapore, Faculty of Law, teaching “Law and Technology”.
+He is also a part time tutor at the National University of Singapore, Faculty of Law, teaching “Law and Technology”.

 This seminar examines the intersection of AI and law, focusing on generative AI, IP issues, and legal responsibility, including key cases and Singapore’s AI governance.